An algorithm to evaluate the spectral expansion: Introduction

 denote the eigenvalues of $A$.

 Roughly speaking, the graph $X$ is a {\it good expander} if the parameter $q$ is low and the expansion parameters are high.
 Such graphs are widely studied in mathematics and have several applications to computer science such as networks, error-correcting codes and probabilistic algorithms \cite{expander2006,Terras2010,Ramanujan2003,Expander1994, Expander1986}.
-We now recall two common expansion parameters called the spectral expansion and the edge expansion.
+There are two common expansion parameters called the spectral expansion and the edge expansion.
 The {\it spectral expansion} of $X$ is measured by the spectral gap of $X$: